RehiveTech/mender-demo/README.md

 ```

 Mender will dump the snapshot to `stdout`.
 The output should be redirected to a mounted filesystem (for example
-`sshfs`) as no compression is used at this stage and there willl not be enough space on the device to store the snapshot.
+`sshfs`) as no compression is used at this stage and there will not be enough space on the device to store the snapshot.

 ### Creating a Mender artifact
 Once a snapshot is obtained, it must be packed into a Mender artifact, which can then be deployed as an update package.